Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 148,276 people, 58,559 houses or apartments, and a median cost of homes of $79,129, house prices in Rockford are some of the most affordable in Illinois as well as the nation.
+With a population of 147,051, 58,939 total housing units (homes and apartments), and a median house value of $87,626, house prices in Rockford are some of the most affordable in Illinois as well as the nation.

 Notably, Rockford's appreciation rate in the latest quarter is one of the lowest in America.